Thread Count Guide: Down Quilts, Pillows & Mattress Toppers. graphic of lower thread count vs higher thread count with pros of each side

 Almost never.
 In 99% of cases, 1000 thread count is a marketing gimmick using heavy double ply threads.
 It is too heavy for down to loft properly and lacks the breathability required for a healthy sleep environment.

-What is a good thread count for a mattress pad?
+What is a good thread count for a mattress topper?

 Traditionally, a higher thread count provides optimal comfort, durability, and quiet bedding which can lead to tranquil sleep.
-A mattress pad thread count of 200 to 400 is ideal in terms of quality and softness.
+A mattress topper thread count of 266 is ideal in terms of quality and softness.

 What is a good thread count for pillows?

 Which thread count is best depends on what is most important to you, the consumer.
-A 300 to 500 thread count shell will be more breathable, softer and less noisy.
-Lower thread count fabric, like 233, is more durable and cost effective but can be noisier due to thicker threads.
+Our 266 and 380 thread count shells will be more breathable, softer and less noisy.
+Lower thread count fabric, like 233, is more durable and cost effective but can be noisier due to thicker threads, they dont last anywhere near as long either.

 What is the best thread count for a down duvet?

-Duvet shells with a thread count of over 280 thread count and above that are filled with either goose or duck down are premium quality and durable.
-If the duvet is filled with feathers, the most ideal thread count is 240; anything higher may allow feathers to poke through.
+Duvet shells with a thread count of at least 266 thread count and above that are filled with either goose or duck down are premium quality and durable.
+If the duvet is filled with cheaper feather/down options, the most ideal thread count must be 233; anything higher may allow feathers to poke through.

 Does fabric type matter more than thread count?

 Absolutely.
 Thread count is just a number; the material matters most.
-We use premium long staple cotton in our japara and Batiste fabrics to ensure the threads are strong, fine, and breathable.
+We use premium long staple cotton in our Batiste fabrics to ensure the threads are strong, fine, and breathable.

 How do I know if my thread count is real?